sdrangan/introml/GCP/gpu_setup.md

 [GPU support](https://cloud.google.com/gpu/).
 Using these instances can dramatically speed up training of deep networks and are essential for large-scale problems.
+All the exercises in this class can be done without a GPU.
+However, for the lab in deep learning, you can use one to get better results with less computation time.
-We will not need to use a GPU for any exercises in this class, but you may wish to consider them for your project, particularly if you are training a deep network with a large number of parameters.
+You may also wish to consider using GPUs for your project, particularly if you are training a deep network with a large number of parameters.

-The per hour costs of GPU instances are much more expensive than regular CPU instancess, so you want to make sure you turn off the instances you are not using.
+Note that the per hour costs of GPU instances are much more expensive than regular CPU instancess, so you want to make sure you turn off the instances you are not using.